irisnet/irishub/docs/tools/kms.md

 Next, you just need to edit the configuration file `/path/to/kms/home/tmkms.toml` as follows:

 - Configure `state_file` as the `priv_validator_state.json` completed in the previous step.
-- Write your yubihsm password to file `yubihsm-password.txt` and configure `password_file` as it.
+- Write your Yubihsm password to file `yubihsm-password.txt` and configure `password_file` as it.
-- Edit `addr` to point to your `iris` instance(tip: no need to specify the connection id, just like tcp://localhost:26658).
+- Edit `addr` to point to your `iris` instance(note: no need to specify the connection id, just like tcp://localhost:26658).
-- Adjust `chain-id` to match your `<iris-home>/config/genesis.json` settings.
+- Adjust `chain_id` to match your `<iris-home>/config/genesis.json` settings.
 - Edit `auth` to authorize access to your yubihsm.
 - Edit `keys` to determine which pubkey you will be using.
 - Edit `protocol_version` to v0.34.